spawnmarvel/quickguides/amqp/ReadmeNutshell.md

 - Validation that the client is connecting to the intended RabbitMQ server through a hostname that matches the certificate's Subject Alternative Name (SAN), which is the recommended TLS deployment pattern.

+* Your configuration now provides strong protection against man-in-the-middle (MITM) attacks, assuming it is operating as configured.

 * Cryptographic Identity Verification (mTLS): Enforcing verify_peer and fail_if_no_peer_cert = true on both ends prevents Unauthorized Access and Man-In-The-Middle (MITM) inspection.